Williams Racing: 1996 season

 Williams's dominance was such that they had clinched the Constructors' Championship and only their drivers had a mathematical chance of taking the title, several races before the season concluded.
 Around that time, Frank Williams announced that Hill would not be re-signed after his contract expired, despite Hill's successes and eventual Drivers' Championship, so he joined Arrows for 1997.
 Adrian Newey had ambitions as a technical director (rather than just chief designer), but this was not possible at Williams, as Patrick Head was a founder and shareholder of the team.
 McLaren lured Newey away, though he was forced to take garden leave for the majority of 1997.

+In the middle of the 1996 season, Williams moved from its longtime Didcot headquarters to Grove, 15 kilometers away.
+Before the move, the racing press occasionally referred to Williams as "the Didcot team."

 1997 season

 For what would be the final season of Williams-Renault and a car designed with Newey's input, Frank Williams brought in German Heinz-Harald Frentzen, who had created a good impression on Williams during his first few seasons in Formula One.
 Frentzen proved to be a disappointment though, and won only one race in two years with Williams, the 1997 San Marino Grand Prix.
 Jacques Villeneuve won seven races during 1997, compared to five wins by his main rival, Michael Schumacher of a resurgent Ferrari.
 Williams also achieved the 100-race-win milestone at the British Grand Prix.
 Coming to the final round of the season at Jerez, Schumacher led Villeneuve by 1 point; however, on lap 48, Schumacher and Villeneuve collided.
 Schumacher was disqualified from second place in the championship as the accident was deemed by the FIA as "avoidable".
 Williams won the Constructors' title for the second time in a row, scoring 123 points.
 Jacques Villeneuve won the Drivers' Championship by three points to Michael Schumacher, who kept his points total despite being removed from second place; thus, runner-up went to Frentzen with 42 points.